M3wP/Monopoly/C64/readme.md

 * AutoTradeApprove could tally "half points" for prime targets and require that they be accounted for in other deeds or money (convert extra points too?).

+* Swap positions of players and improvements on overview.
+No longer colour imprvs.
+  Rework draw routines to match overvw?
+Also requires swap of selection/repay on trdesel?

 * Statistics/Overview from trade approval, must pay.
 They should work now.
 * Make dialog elimin0 more informative about the elimination (to player/bank?)
 * Change trade6 menu naming to action jump menu.